 Register for an upcoming webinar.

-Presented by Ellen Edmonds on November 13, 2017 at 12 noon EST
+Presented by Ellen Edmonds on January 17 at 4:00 EST.

 In this presentation, Ellen Edmonds, Sadlier’s Executive Director of Professional Development, walks through 10 practical ideas you can immediately apply to successfully implement a blended learning model in your ELA and Math classrooms.
 Get answers to questions such as, “Do I have to be tech savvy to implement blended learning?,” “I’m a digital native.
 What more do I need to know?,” and “Is using a little bit of print and a little bit of digital really blended learning?”
 Find out more about using eBooks, online assessments, and interactive editions as tools for implementing a blended learning model in your K–12 ELA and Math classrooms.

 Who has time for vocabulary instruction in an already packed English Language Arts (ELA) block?
 In this webinar, you will learn five easy steps that utilize technology to integrate vocabulary development into your daily routine.
 Engage students while increasing their vocabulary knowledge and reading comprehension with digital tools and technology-enhanced items that enable them to interact with vocabulary words and passages.

 Sadlier’s Vocabulary Workshop Interactive Edition is the web-based, digital version of the proven print Vocabulary Workshop program.
 See how effective pedagogy, site licensing—which provides access to content from multiple grade levels—and customizable learning options make the best systematic vocabulary instructional tool for today’s teachers.

 Dr. Katherine McKnight presents how to build student English Language Arts achievement in Grades 4-8 with foundational building blocks.
 Through classroom exemplars from around the country, Dr. McKnight explains how to: